jmscudder/COVID/index.md

 >The lowest 7 day average reported positive test fraction per day in the last three weeks was on Dec 14 2021.
 >
->This was 20 days ago.
+>This was 21 days prior.
 The average was 16.3 percent positive.
 >
->The current average positive test rate is 30.6 percent, a change of 87.7 percent with respect to then.
+>The current average positive test rate is 29.3 percent, a change of 79.8 percent with respect to then.

 ### Cumulative plots
 The cumulative number of cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would be horizontal.